SumoLogic/sumologic-documentation/docs/integrations/app-development/jmx.md

 ### Step 1: Metric Collection in Non-Kubernetes Environment

-This section provides instructions for configuring metrics collection for the Sumo Logic App for JMX.
+This section provides instructions for configuring metrics collection for the Sumo Logic app for JMX.
 Follow the below instructions to set up the metric collection.
 1. **Configure metrics for JMX**.
 To configure JMX metrics using Jolokia, do the following:
    * Download the latest Jolokia JVM agent from [Jolokia](https://jolokia.org/download.html).
    * You can attach the Jolokia JVM agent jar as a Java Agent to your application.